Ensure Top Performance by Monitoring These Citrix KPIs

 High round-trip time can also be caused by overloaded VDAs, among many things.
 If a virtual machine is slow to respond, the round-trip time will effectively increase.
 If bandwidth is constrained or saturated, round-trip time will understandably also increase.
 Even if a user sits too far away from their router when using wireless, or their wireless network adapter is experiencing issues, latency can be the undesirable result.

 Round-trip time can be monitored by Citrix Director, or Citrix Application Delivery Management if dealing with Citrix Gateway and remote workers.
-It is important you closely monitor latency metrics, especially if multiple users begin to experience high round trip time, which could be caused by an issue within the datacentre.
+It is important you closely monitor Citrix ICA RTT and other latency metrics, especially if multiple users begin to experience high round trip time, which could be caused by an issue within the datacenter.